SufferMyJoy/dobsondev-weather/trunk/readme.txt

 This plugin does use an API to get the weather and you do have to supply your own API key (the key is free with paid versions for high traffic).
 The API used for this plugin is [Open Weather Map](http://openweathermap.org/).
 You can register for an API key here: [http://openweathermap.org/register](http://openweathermap.org/register).

-For more information about the shortcodes available through the plugin please visit the plugin site.
+For more information about the shortcodes avaliable through the plugin please visit the plugin site.
 The site contains a description and usage information for the plugin.

 * [Plugin Site](http://dobsondev.com/portfolio/dobsondev-weather/)